corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Simplify gender-matching for leaders whose species has changed
 * 7.0.1 Ensure that only leaders whose species have Bio-Trophy citizenship in the country where they spawned are set to have formerly been a Bio-Trophy (was firing for all non-robotic leaders, regardless of empire)
 * 7.0.2 Fix a localisation key reference for Scientists
+* 7.0.3 Do not re-roll the species of admirals from `leader.1` when Leader Traits: All Eligible Species Traits is active

 ## Source Code